airsquared/blobsaver/.github/ISSUE_TEMPLATE/bug_report.md

 YOUR ISSUE WILL BE CLOSED AND/OR DELETED IF YOU DO NOT FILL OUT THIS TEMPLATE

-Remove the following line and the text above it before submitting this issue:
+Please remove the following line and the text above it before submitting this issue:

 -------------------------------------------------------------